slefevre/gitin2it/README.md

 # gitin2it
-set of aliases to make git actions more intuitive
+set of aliases to make complex or rare git actions more intuitive

 # Installation
 Add the following lines to your ~/.gitconfig